oystein-hr/just-one-more/README.md

 Next time I might just make it less complex from the start, breaking it down into smaller parts/functions.
 Will see when I have done the refactoring.

+#### _Refactoring_

+Having a code that passed the tests was very useful for refactoring.
+Made me able to see what was needed for the code to work.
+I think the code got easier to read after the refactoring was done.

+Having tests I could see quickly what works and what doesn't work when refactoring.
+Also learned a lot about unit testing in general during this challenge.